alonho/blog/source/_posts/2012-12-03-a-hardware-lesson-for-software-developers-from-logical-gates-to-the-game-of-life.markdown

 * There is no performance overhead and no arbitrary limit on the number of cells in the matrix.

 **Change of mindset**
 One of the most challenging concepts in software is concurreny, it's interesting how fundamental this topic is to hardware.
-> Software - Write serial code, parallelize when need to scale.
+> Software - write serial code, parallelize when need to scale.
-> Hardware - Write concurrent code, write serial code where needed.
+> Hardware - write concurrent code, write serial code where needed.

 **Why bother manufacturing new chips and not re-use CPUs?**
 Here are a few reasons I can come up with: